chydarren/ST1008-Fantasy-Coders-Academy/README.md

 ## Usage

-Clone this repository into any directory and the website will be ready.
+1. Clone this repository into any directory.

+2. Enter the "fantasy-coders-academy" directory by typing 'cd fantasy-coders-academy'.

+3. The website is ready.

 ## Disclaimer